Skip to page content

-This page gives you information and advice on how to manage the effects of fatigue after a brain injury.
+This page gives you information and advice about how to manage the effects of fatigue after a brain injury.

 What is fatigue?

-Fatigue is extreme tiredness experienced by everyone at some point after a period of physical or mental activity.
+Fatigue is an extreme tiredness experienced by everyone at some point after a period of physical or mental activity.
 It is a signal telling us to take a break.
-Tiredness, loss of physical stamina and fatigue after brain injury is some of the main ongoing symptoms.
+Tiredness, loss of physical stamina and fatigue after brain injury are some of the main ongoing symptoms.
 They affect everything that a person does.
-Unlike ‘normal’ fatigue these symptoms are not always improved with rest alone.
+Unlike ‘normal’ fatigue, these symptoms are not always improved with rest alone.

 What causes fatigue after brain injury?